icgc-dcc/dcc-docs/docs/pcawg/data.md

 ##### Convert ICGC manifest file to PDC's Gen3 manifest file

-We need to convert the mainfest file to PDC' Indexd Record file before downloading the actual data file.
-A Python script (dcc_to_gen3.py) is needed to perform the conversion, the script can be downloaded with the following command:
+We need to convert the mainfest file to PDC's Gen3 manifest file before downloading the actual data files.
+A Python script (`dcc_to_gen3.py`) is needed to perform the conversion, the script can be downloaded with the following command:

 ```
 wget https://raw.githubusercontent.com/uc-cdis/planx-bioinfo-tools/master/pdc_tools/dcc_to_gen3.py
 ```

 You need to have Python 3 and required libraries (such as numpy and pandas) installed.
-Once installed, you can run the script to get Indexd Record file.
-Remember to replace the manifest with your own file name.
+Once installed, you can run the script to get Gen3 manifest file.
+Remember to replace the ICGC manifest with your own file name.
 ```
 python dcc_to_gen3.py --manifest manifest.pdc.1586448715169.sh
 ```